 What do you think constitutes an effective or ineffective advertisement with respect to the elements and principles of art?

 During the ensuing discussion, have students refer to the handout Elements and Principles of Art, or you may wish, if time permits, to have students explore the interactive site, The Artist's Toolkit.
 Both resources are available within the Resouce Carousel.

 2. Return to students the drawings that they began in the previous lesson.
 Remind them that they will transform these drawings into advertisements.
 Students should now focus on adding details to their drawings, such as color, text, and symbols (such as price).

-Use the Assessment Rubric to evaluate your students' work.
+Assessment Rubric to evaluate your students' work.
 The rubric is avaible within the Resource Carousel

 1. Have students draw a media-awareness cartoon like those on the Ask students to name one component in advertising that they would like to let other kids know.
 Have them draw a cartoon to inform the other students about media-awareness. media awareness network website.

 2. For upper grades, have students create a "spoof ad".
 Students may need an introduction to the concepts of irony and sarcasm, which are implicit elements of such advertisements.
 Some recent examples of such television ads include the Geico Insurance and the Old Navy store commercials.

 3. Have students survey a number of advertisements from different media resources.
 An Students will survey products through television commercials, websites, and specific products (such as cereal).
 Extension Activity handout is available in the Resrouce Carousel.